Patagonia: PFC-free rainwear

 PFC: What are we talking about?

-PFC is a generic term for perfluorocarbons used in the garment industry for waterproof membranes and water-repellent finishes, among other things.
+PFC is a generic term for the perfluorocarbons used in the garment industry for waterproof membranes and water-repellent finishes.
 PFCs allow moisture to form drops and roll off the top layers of fabric and membrane.

 What is the problem with PFCs?

-Perfluorinated or polyfluorinated substances contain fluorine, as their name suggests.
-However, the latter does not dissolve in nature and is dispersed by the wind and weather conditions.
-A kind of eternal chemical that even ends up invading the wildest regions of the planet as demonstrated in 2015 a film by Greenpeace which reviewed the conclusions of a large-scale study conducted by the NGO on this subject.
+As their name suggests, perfluorinated or polyfluorinated substances contain fluorine.
+Fluorine does not dissolve in nature, however, and is dispersed by wind and weather.
+A kind of eternal chemical that ends up invading even the wildest regions of the planet, as demonstrated in 2015 by a film by Greenpeace which reviewed the conclusions of a large-scale study conducted by the NGO on this subject.
 It is now known that fluorine is everywhere and ends up in the air, water and food we eat.
 Not to mention their contribution to the greenhouse effect and environmental contamination by endocrine disruptors.

 How can we do without PFCs?